identity-managed/website/content/blog/custom-attributes-in-entra-id-limitations.md

 ## D﻿irectory Extensions and Schema Extensions

 D﻿irectory Extensions and Schema Extensions are both limited to **100 values populated per resource**.
+Although for Schema Extensions it must be noted that this limitation only applies to directory resources (user, group, adminsitrativeUnit, and organization).

 ## Open Extensions